And now for something different.

-This is the first of what will be a weekly Q and A column, where I answer real questions from real humans.
+This is the first of what will be an occasional Q and A column, where I answer real questions from real humans.

 Today’s column will be useful reading for any puppy owners struggling with their new bundle of joy, or any puppy owners-to-be who want to be as prepared as possible for what lies ahead.